spookyflame10/Leetcode/C++/LongestPalindromicSubstring.md

 ```

 ## Solution 2: 2 Pointers(Expanding from Center)
 We have O(N) starting points.
-N starting points odd length palindromes and  N starting points for even length palindromes.
+N starting points for odd length palindromes and  N starting points for even length palindromes.
 We expand from these points using 2 pointers and get the largest possible palindrome from each point.
 Expansion is done if s[i]==s[j].
 ```cpp
 // Time: O(n^2) It takes O(n) for each starting point so n*n
 // Space: O(1) since we use no extra space.